Emanrux-dev/Emanrux-Shader/README.md

  + End fog/storm adjustments
  + Rain & thunder cloud coverage and daily weather
  + Much better lightning strikes with clouds lighting up
- + Small physics mod ocean adjustments
+ + Small Physics Mod ocean adjustments
  + Cave detection now only active below sea level (can also be turned off completely)
- + Sand- and Snowstorm fixes
+ + Sand- and snowstorm fixes

 If you have any ideas for something, write an issue.